mahavedalla/mahavedalla/docs/questions/misc/how-does-one-come-to-learn-of-another's-qualities.md

-# How does one come to learn of another's qualities?
+Question: How does one come to learn of another's qualities?
 Category: Misc
 Sutta References: AN 4.192
 Date Entered: April 1, 2025